mgeisler/lipsum/README.md

 ### Unreleased

-The oldest supported version of Rust is now 1.8.
+Dependencies were updated and the oldest supported version of Rust is now 1.17.

 ### Version 0.4.0 — September 24th, 2017